FTSE 100 climbs on smaller-than-expected GDP contraction, GSK rebound | Business

 - United Kingdom

-London's FTSE 100 rose on Friday after data showed Britain's economy contracted by less than feared in the second quarter, while drugmaker GSK rebounded after heavy selling this week on litigation concerns.
-The FTSE 100 rose 0.3% by 0711 GMT and was on course for a fourth straight weekly gain, while the FTSE 250 midcap index slipped 0.1%.
+London's FTSE 100 rose on Friday after data showed Britain's economy contracted less than feared in the second quarter, while drugmaker GSK steadied after heavy selling this week on litigation concerns.
+The FTSE 100 rose 0.6% and was on course for a fourth straight weekly gain, while the FTSE 250 midcap index edged up 0.1%, also set for a weekly rise.

+"The fall in UK GDP during the second quarter was largely down to noise," James Smith, economist at ING wrote in a note.
+"But the risk of recession is rising quickly, with gas futures hitting new highs for next winter and our latest estimates suggesting the household energy price cap could come close to 5,000 pounds in the second quarter of next year.
+Much now depends on fiscal policy announcements in the autumn."

+Sterling lost 0.4%, supporting the dollar earners on the FTSE 100 including oil majors Shell and BP .
+Nearly two-third of the revenue from FTSE 100 companies are made overseas.
+Drugmaker GSK rose 3.0% after shedding about 16% in the past two sessions on concerns about U.S. litigation focused on a heartburn drug that contained a probable carcinogen.

-GSK said on Thursday that there is no evidence of a causal association between therapy with the heartburn drug ranitidine and the development of cancer in patient.
-Flutter gained 7.1% after the world's largest online betting firm said it expected to finish the year ahead of 2021 excluding an expected final year of losses in its fast growing U.S. business.
+GSK said on Thursday there is no evidence of a causal association between therapy with the heartburn drug ranitidine and the development of cancer in patient.
+Haleon, GSK's recently spun-off consumer health unit, edged 0.3% higher.
+Flutter jumped 10.5% after the world's largest online betting firm said it expected to finish the year ahead of 2021 excluding an expected final year of losses in its fast growing U.S. business.

+At the bottom of the midcap index was 888 Holdings Plc , which fell 8.3% after the bookmaker reported a fall in its first-half interim profit, dented by tightened UK online gambling safety measures and the cost-of-living crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)